maxxNcode/say-to-go/README.md

 3. **Location Not Found**
    - Try more specific location names (e.g., "Times Square, New York" instead of just "New York")
    - Use well-known landmarks for better results
+   - The app now automatically searches for major cities within countries

 4. **360° View Not Available**
-   - Some locations have limited or no street-level imagery
+   - Some locations have limited or no street-level imagery (like the Great Wall of China)
+   - The app now automatically finds nearby cities with available imagery
    - Try nearby areas using the "Next Near Area" button
+   - **Check that your Mapillary API token is valid and properly configured**

 ### Network Issues